eliemichel/OpenMfx/doc/guide/plugin-guide.md

 Writing an Open Mesh Effect Plug-in
 ===================================

+**The official documentation of the API is now located at https://openmesheffect.org**

+**NB** This document needs a major rewrite since the API has been enhanced with custom attributes.
+Read with caution and refere to the API reference for more up to date information.

 In this document, we will use a couple of simple examples of plug-ins to illustrate the main steps involved in writing an Open Mesh Effect plug-in.

 The first example is a mirror plug-in.
 It doubles the geometry, symmetrizing the duplicate.
 It requires to read some input data, allocate a new mesh for output, while it does not involve complex mathematical operation that could disturb the reader.